 Exploring the religious heritage

-The tour focuses on the visit of some churches located between St Mark’s and Castello districts (called sestieri in Venetian dialect).
-It is less-known sanctuaries, compared to the popular Frari or St Mark’s Basilica, but they represent real art caskets and are an example of the city cultural vitality.
-As a matter of fact, a large part of these churches were built, restored or decorated thanks to private funding and donations.
+The tour focuses on the visit of some small churches located between St Mark’s and Castello districts (called sestieri in Venetian dialect).
+It is about less-known sanctuaries, compared to the more popular Frari church or St Mark’s Basilica, but they represent real art caskets and are an example of the city cultural vitality.
+As a matter of fact, a large part of these small churches were built, restored or decorated thanks to private funding and donations.
 This tour is an alternative to classic itineraries and a way to see more intimate and less touristy places.

-Great masters: Titian, Bellini and Tiepolo
+Great masters in the small churches: Titian, Bellini and Tiepolo

 Time: the tour is arranged everyday with pickup at 10 am or 3 pm.